chriskilding/aws-secrets-manager-credentials-provider-folders-plugin/README.md

 This is primarily helpful in the following use cases:

-- **Multi-tenancy.** In this use case, you have multiple products on a shared Jenkins.
+- **Multi-tenancy.** In this use case, you have multiple products (or product teams) on a shared Jenkins.
 Each product is assigned its own folder on Jenkins.
 This plugin allows product-scoped credentials, which are only visible to jobs in the product team's folder.
 - **Multi-environment.** In this use case, you have one Jenkins server that orchestrates jobs for multiple environments (e.g. staging, production).
 Each environment is assigned its own folder on Jenkins.
 This plugin allows environment-scoped credentials, so for example the staging credentials are only visible to jobs in the staging folder, and likewise for production.

 In these use cases, the fundamental unit of organization is normally the AWS account.
 (E.g. each product has its own AWS account, with its own secrets in Secrets Manager.)
 In each Jenkins folder, you will likely want to configure the credentials provider to assume a role in the corresponding AWS account.